andrebask/thesis/06 - intro.md

 	numbers.forEach(value -> System.out.println(value));
 ```

-In Java 8 it is also possible to reference both a static and an instance a method using the new `::` operator:
+In Java 8 it is also possible to reference both a static and an instance method using the new `::` operator:

 ```java
 	numbers.forEach(System.out::println);